 When it comes to CBD based on cannabis, consultation on the own rules of the mentioned countries in terms of cannabis will show whether this kind of CBD is legal.
 You have to take note that CBD ranges from being illegal to legal to only legal with medical prescriptions.
 The origin of the content and product may be confirmed through batch reports and lab tests that must accompany CBD products.
 If the product doesn’t come with these, you might be at legal risk as you don’t have proof of what product really contains.

 The good news is CBD movement grows, the scientific research changes attitudes towards its classification and regulation.
 Through this, CBD’s legal status changes rapidly, so it is recommended to keep updated on local laws to be aware of the information regarding CBD.

-If you are in France, you should check the guidelines with police department, local government officer or customs officer regarding the updated information.
-With this, you can be assured if the CBD is legal or illegal.
+If you are in France, as of November 2018, CBD derived from industrial hemp and containing less than 0.2% THC is legal.
+However we recommend you check the guidelines with police department, local government officer or customs officer regarding the updated information.
+With this, you can be assured if the CBD is legal.